hcvazquez/UFFRemover/benchmark/README.md

 # UFFOptimizer Benchmark

 This page list all the applications selected for the evaluation of our approach.
-All bundles (original and optimized) can be found in the OPTIMIZATION folder of the respective project (Example for messy, https://github.com/icpc17/UFFOptimizer/tree/master/benchmark/messy/OPTIMIZATION).

-Additionally, we include two cvs files with more data.
-The file "Results data.cvs" details the set of applications, their characteristics and findings.
-Also, "Results data.cvs" contains the results of our approach and reports for each application the size of the minified bundle.
-On the other hand, "3party results.csv" shows the applications and the third-party applications that we use for a second validation test.

 ## Use to test benchmark applications